pingidentity/pingidentity-devops-getting-started/docs/get-started/prereqs.md

 ## Product license

 You must have a product license to run our images.
-You may either:
+You may either use an evaluation license or existing license.
+### Evaluation License

-* Generate an evaluation license obtained with a valid DevOps user key.
-For more information, see [DevOps Registration](../how-to/devopsRegistration.md).
+Generate an evaluation license obtained with a [valid DevOps user key](../how-to/devopsRegistration.md).

-* Use a [valid product license](../how-to/existingLicense.md) available with a current Ping Identity customer subscription after completing the DevOps Registration process.
+!!! note "DevOps User and Key"
+    For more information about using your DevOps program user and key in various ways (including Kubernetes and with stand-alone containers) see this how-to guide: [Using Your Devops User and Key](../how-to/devopsUserKey.md)

+When you register for Ping Identity's DevOps program, you are issued credentials that automate the process of retrieving an evaluation product license.

+!!! warning "Evaluation License"
+    Evaluation licenses are short-lived (30 days) and **must not** be used in production deployments.

+Evaluation licenses can only be used with images published in the last 90 days.
+If you want to continue to use an image that was published more than 90 days ago, you must obtain a product license.

+### Existing License

+If you possess a product license for the product, you can use it with supported versions of the image (including those over 90 days old mentioned above) by following these instructions to [mount the product license](../how-to/existingLicense.md).

+!!! note "Mount paths"
+    The mount points and name of the license file vary by product.
+The link above provides the proper location and name for these files.

 ## Runtime environment